8 Best French Cult Films

 Find it on: Prime Video, Criterion Collection

-The story of a young boy who specializes in cutting school and pulling pranks, this film will widen your background knowledge of French history, as it’s set during a very specific moment in history, a time before the cultural rebellions of the 60s took place.
+The story of Antoine, a young boy specializing in cutting school and pulling pranks, this film will widen your background knowledge of French history, as it’s set before the cultural rebellions of the 1960s took place.
+The 1959 film is the first in a series of five by famed French New Wave director Francois Truffaut about Antoine growing up in Paris, misunderstood by parents, teachers, and in later films, by a series of women.

 5. “L’annee derniere a Marienbad” (Last Year at Marienbad)